marcingolenia/mcode/src/pages/blog/2020-12-11-fsharp_composition_root.md

 ## 4. Problems with the inflexible implementation - Testing

 Testing is the problem.
 Note the signature of `CreateStockItem` function from Composition root: `CreateStockItem: int64 -> string -> int -> Async<unit>`.
 It just takes int64 (id), string (name) and int (amount) and returns asynchronously nothing.
-We are forced to use database in our acceptance tests.
-You still are able to write unit tests for the domain or integration tests for data access object including database interaction.
+We are forced to use the database in our acceptance tests.
+You are still able to write unit tests for the domain or integration tests for data access objects (DAOs) including database interaction.
 There are such tests in the repo.

 Maybe sometimes you want to write acceptance tests with all the dependencies included but sometimes you won't (external services calls - do you want to have your tests failed because not-your service in the test environment is down?).
 Let me give you the clarification in code...